 Meredith Jaffé is an author, presenter and facilitator.
 Her experience includes four years as the literary critic for the online women’s magazine, The Hoopla, writing the weekly column, The Bookshelf.
-Her reviews, author interviews, feature articles and oped pieces have appeared in The Hoopla, Australian Author, the Guardian Australia and the Huffington Post.
+Her reviews, author interviews, feature articles and oped pieces have appeared in The Hoopla, Australian Author, Guardian Australia, Huffington Post and Mamma Mia.

-Meredith regularly facilitates events at writers’ festivals, including Sydney, Newcastle and St Albans Writers Festival.
+Meredith regularly facilitates events at writers’ festivals, including Sydney, Newcastle and St Albans Writers Festivals.
 She volunteers at The Footpath Library, running the annual EPIC! short story competition for school children.

 The long version...